mboudiaf/Mutual-Information-Variational-Bounds/README.md

 - [ ] More comments in functions
 - [ ] Testing code when X and Z are images

-# Variational Bounds of Mutual Information
+# Variational Bounds on Mutual Information

 Throughout this repo, I offer a ready-to-use implementation of state-of-the-art variational methods for mutual information estimation in Tensorflow.
 This includes: